Cynthia McKinney: Later career and activities (2013–present)

-In 2015, McKinney completed her dissertation on the transformational leadership of Hugo Chavez and was awarded a Ph.D. in Leadership and Change, and serves as an assistant professor at North South University.
+In 2015, McKinney completed her dissertation on the transformational leadership of Hugo Chavez and was awarded a Ph.D. in Leadership and Change from Antioch University, and serves as an assistant professor at North South University.

 Since leaving Congress, McKinney has remained active in political and public life, often through social media and public appearances.
 Commentators and media outlets have noted that she has shared views regarded as controversial or conspiratorial.

-In 2016, McKinney suggested Israeli involvement in the Nice truck attack and the Würzburg train attack, though she did not provide evidence for the claim.
+In 2016, McKinney alleged Israeli involvement in the Nice truck attack and the Würzburg train attack, though she did not provide evidence for either claim.
 In 2020, she posted tweets questioning the number of Jews murdered in the Holocaust, leading to reports of Holocaust denial in The Algemeiner Journal and other outlets.
 In June 2021, she tweeted an image suggesting "Zionists" were responsible for the September 11 attacks.
 The post was condemned as antisemitic by Congressman Jamaal Bowman and the Anti-Defamation League (ADL).

 McKinney has also drawn criticism for her political associations.
 In September 2023, she promoted a livestream featuring former Ku Klux Klan leader David Duke and Black nationalist Ayo Kimathi, an event the Green Party of Washington condemned while noting McKinney had not been affiliated with the party for several years.
 She participated in the 2023 Rage Against the War Machine rally via video, where she made claims of criminal elements within the U.S. government and that the Democratic Party had become a "war party".

 Her other public statements have also generated controversy.
 In 2021, her claim that Hank Aaron's death was a result of the COVID-19 vaccine was identified by media outlets as misinformation.
 In 2024, she appeared in the film Occupied, produced by Stew Peters, in which she claimed that almost all political candidates in the US are expected to swear their allegiance to Israel.
 In the same film, she also made remarks supportive of Adolf Hitler’s prohibition of pornography.